the-foreign-architect/frontend-gridsome/content/blog/zaha-hadid-architects-in-china.md

 These projects were also fundamental to ZHA's development in China because SOHO is such a great client.
 When I was working in China, it was hard to get clients who understood the value of architecture, who respected the vision and pushed the concepts forward.
 Clients who were not only driven by costs and profits but who also shared the importance of having a high-quality, iconic, and forward-looking building.
 SOHO is undoubtedly one of those clients. **Probably, the best client that Zaha could have had to explore her architecture in the country.
 It has a rare mix of critical ingredients in a good client: good taste, ambition, and a lot of money.**

 With the SOHOs, you also start to see an evolution in the Chinese construction industry.
 From the Galaxy SOHO all the way to the Leeza SOHO, there is an increasing level of perfection and attention to intricate details.
-While in the Galaxy SOHO, you can still see some rough corners and areas where workers had to apply the good old Chinese _cha bu duo_, you'd have a hard time finding construction faults when looking at the Leeza SOHO up-close.
+While in the Galaxy SOHO, you can still see some rough corners and areas where workers had to apply the good old Chinese _(chabuduo)[https://aeon.co/essays/what-chinese-corner-cutting-reveals-about-modernity]_, you'd have a hard time finding construction faults when looking at the Leeza SOHO up-close.
 And don't even try to compare the latter with the Guangzhou Opera House.

 <captioned-image alt="Leeza SOHO atrium" caption="Leeza SOHO's stunning atrium in Beijing" imgFile="/blog/200217-zaha-hadid-china/leeza-soho-atrium.jpg" format="v"/>